 SaaS (Software as a Service): SaaS provides fully functional online software applications.
 Users can use them through a web browser without installing or running anything, such as Google Workspace or Microsoft 365.

-- Cost Efficiency – Only pay for what you consume; less capital investment.
+- Cost Efficiency: Only pay for what you consume—no huge initial investment in hardware.

-- Flexibility and Accessibility – Access applications from anywhere, on any platform.
+- Flexibility and Accessibility: Access applications anywhere, anytime, and on any device, securely.

-- Reliability and Backup – Data is replicated across multiple redundant locations.
+- Reliability and Backup: Data is replicated automatically across multiple locations to guarantee availability.

 Challenges and Concerns